Deadlines for Businesses Filing VAT OSS Returns

 You need to remit the collected VAT through the OSS scheme when due.
 All your supplies to end-customers in the EU during the reporting period are compiled with the accompanying VAT.
 You sum up the value of all supplies to each individual Member State and select the applicable VAT rates.

-VAT remittance is performed on a quarterly basis.
-The quarterly tax return must be submitted electronically by the business to the tax authority no later than the 20th day following the end of the calendar quarter.
+VAT is remitted on a quarterly basis.
+Your tax return must be filed electronically to your OSS no later than one month following the end of the calendar quarter.
 This means that the tax return must be transmitted for:

-Technically, you are given 20 days to compile and file your VAT returns.
-Even if no sales were carried out with EU customers in the relevant calendar quarter, a “nil return” must be submitted.
+Technically, you have a month to compile and file your VAT returns after each respective quarter.
+Even if you had sales with EU customers in the relevant calendar quarter, you must still file a “nil return”.
 Failing to file will trigger reminders and potential fines.